 - Integration with British students from local Cambridge schools.

-- High-calibre academic teaching faculty, including Cambridge and Oxford University academics.
+- High-calibre academic teaching faculty, including Cambridge and Oxford academics.

-- Advice about what admissions staff look for in successful applicants.
+- Advice about what top world universities look for in successful applicants.

-- Full, diverse programme of inspiring, thought-provoking lectures and confidence-building workshops, from science to Shakespeare.
+- Full, diverse programme of inspiring, thought-provoking tuition, lectures and confidence-building workshops.

-- Opportunity to develop 21st century skills and prepare a personal plan for academic and career success.
+- Opportunity to develop 21st century skills for academic and career success.

 - Visits to several Cambridge and Oxford Colleges.